Brendan Brown

 Brendan’s clients have included Westpac, Bank of New Zealand (BNZ), Spark, Cheung Kong Infrastructure, ExxonMobil and Deutsche Bank.
 Brendan’s experience includes advising on transactions, obtaining binding rulings from Inland Revenue and representing clients in tax audits, disputes and litigation.

-He is a member of the Taxation Institute of Australia, the Practice Council of the New York University International Tax Program and the New Zealand Branch Committee of the International Fiscal Association, and is an honorary lecturer at the Victoria University of Wellington Faculty of Law.
+He is a member of the Taxation Institute of Australia, the Practice Council of the New York University International Tax Program and the New Zealand Branch Committee of the International Fiscal Association.
+He has previously lectured part-time in tax and commercial law subjects at the Victoria University of Wellington and the University of Otago.

-• Westpac on the separation of its New Zealand retail banking business into a locally incorporated registered bank and on the subsequent transfer of its institutional business to the locally incorporated bank (effected by Private Acts of Parliament).
+• Westpac on the separation of its New Zealand retail banking business into a locally incorporated registered bank and on the subsequent transfer of its institutional business to the locally incorporated bank (effected by Private Acts of Parliament) (bank).

-• BNZ on the establishment of the first covered bond programme in New Zealand.
+• BNZ on the establishment of the first covered bond programme in New Zealand (bank).

-• Spark New Zealand (as the majority shareholder in Southern Cross Cable Network group) in respect of arrangements for the financing and construction of a new cable (SX NEXT) and a restructure of the Southern Cross group.
+• Spark New Zealand (as the majority shareholder in Southern Cross Cable Network group) in respect of arrangements for the financing and construction of a new cable (SX NEXT) and a restructure of the Southern Cross group (telecommunications).

-• Infratil on the sale of NZ Bus.
+• Infratil on the sale of NZ Bus (transportation).

-• Origin Energy on the sale of its shareholding in Contact Energy.
+• Origin Energy on the sale of its shareholding in Contact Energy (energy).

 • Individuals on the tax consequences of gains and losses relating to property investments.